Mining industry of Laos

 lead and other minerals have been identified, explored and mined.
 During 2012, the mining and quarrying sector's contribution to GDP was around 7.0%; during this reporting year the FDI in the mineral sector was of the order of US$662.5 million out of a total trade of $4.7 billion in the country.
-Laos is now a member of the WTO.
+Laos is a member of the WTO.

 History

-It was only after 2003 that the importance of mining was recognized in Laos when the first mining project, the Sepon Mine was established.
+After 2003, the first mining project, the Sepon Mine was established.
 There were 127 domestic and foreign companies in 2008 working 213 projects covering prospecting, exploration and feasibility studies period.

-Geological survey maps related to the mining sector are of 1964 prepared by France and updated during the 1990s and these cover only 54.86% of the country (236,800 km2).
+Geological survey maps related to the mining sector are of 1964 prepared by France and updated during the 1990s and these cover 54.86% of the country (236,800 km2).
 The Ministry of Natural Resources and the Environment has been delegated the powers to create a geologic database for effective management of mining projects including its exploration.

 Production and impact

 As of 2009 the reserves of gold, copper and zinc were assessed at about 500 to 600 tons, 8 to 10 million tons, and 2 to 3 million tons respectively.
 In 2009 there were about 35 working mines including the Sepon and Phubia mines.

-The impact of FDI is on export promotion as the domestic consumption of minerals within Laos is limited.
+The impact of FDI is on export promotion.

 According to the International Council on Mining and Metals, as of 2011, the mining sector has accounted for 12% of government revenues and 10% of national income with 80% of foreign direct investment.
 Mining exports contributed 45% of the total exports of the country.
 In particular, the Sepon mine and the Phu Kham mine have contributed to 90% of the total mining production in the country.